jax-demascus/joyboy.github.io/README.md

 # joyboy.github.io

 <h2>About This Page</h2>
 <p>This is a simple static webpage that provides a brief introduction to who I am, my interests, and my professional background.
-It also highlights some of my favorite tech gadgets.</p>
+In this page, I mainly highlight some of my favorite tech items.</p>

 <h2>Technologies Used</h2>
 <ul>